 WALKING ON EGGS

 Most of the time feelings are comfortable in conversations with people.
 However, there are occasions when it becomes necessary to be very guarded in how we speak to another person.
 It's usually a situation in which we tread lightly around a sensitive topic or make every effort not to offend a potentially volatile or hypersensitive person.
 Politicians sometimes will use caution as well as diplomacy to avoid possible arguments regarding certain issues.
 Then, there are family members who are very careful to avoid talking to a loved one whose serious medical diagnosis recently has been revealed.
 Employers sometimes find it difficult to offer suggestions to an employee who is known to be very sensitive to receiving any form of constructive criticism regarding the outcome or progress of a work project, particularly if the employee is known to be easily upset.
+Any of these preceding situations occur as part of the whole human condition.
+Yet, there are individuals who have poor anger management skills or a hair trigger temper.
+The slightest offense or deviation from a usual routine may be enough to set off an emotional outburst or even a physical reaction.
+This potential volatility may be enough to cause others to modify their own behavior and actions to maintain a tense but workable social environment.
+Avoiding a temperamental person may be viewed as a form of self-preservation often accompanied by a degree of anxiety or dismay.
+Failing to maintain a calm non-confrontational atmosphere may end badly.

 Some people who show emotional instability or vulnerable temperaments have been identified in the field of psychology as possessing a Borderline Personality Disorder (BPD).
 This disorder is a condition in which people have long-term patterns of unstable or turbulent emotions and feelings about themselves and others.
 These inner experiences often cause them to take impulsive actions and have chaotic relationships.
 The causes of (BPD) are unknown; but, genetic, family, and social factors play a role.